martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 random and securely derive a salt, packet Length Offset, and long header packet type codepoints from those values using a repeatable process.
-They communicate this using a transport parameter extension including the version, initial token extension, salt, Packet Length Offset, packet type codepoints, and an expiration time for that value.
+They communicate this using a transport parameter extension including the version, initial token extension, Initial salt, Packet Length Offset, packet type codepoints, and an expiration time for that value.

 If a client next connects to that server within the indicated expiration time, it MAY use the provided version number and encrypt its Initial Packets using a